sguti/ng2-owl-carousel2/README.md

 ### Dependencies

-This library has dependency on jquery and owl carousel library
+This library has dependency on jquery and owl carousel library.

-### How to use
+import dependecies as mentioned below-

 import these two css files from owl.carousel npm package
 1. owl.carousel.min.css
 2. owl.theme.default.min.css

-import jquery globally as per your your project type. import owlcarousel js library after importing jquery
+import jquery globally as per your your project type.
+import owlcarousel js library after importing jquery

+### How to use

-Import and add this component to the declaration section
+Import and add this component to the declaration section of your module

 ```typescript
 import { Ng2OwlCarouselComponent } from "ng2.owl.carousel";